Departmental Learning Outcomes

 Department Mission Statement

-John Carroll University’s Tim Russert Department of Communication and Theater Arts educates students to become critical thinkers trained in advocacy and effective communicators able to integrate theory and ethical principles in their profession while fostering awareness of diverse cultures and developing communications styles and techniques.
+John Carroll University’s Tim Russert Department of Communication and Theater educates students to become critical thinkers trained in advocacy and effective communicators able to integrate theory and ethical principles in their profession while fostering awareness of diverse cultures and developing communications styles and techniques.
 (Spring, 2000)

 Our graduates have the knowledge and ability to create, present, evaluate, and analyze messages in a variety of media and arenas.